If you got a tax refund this year, you may be tempted to spend it on something fun. And, there’s certainly nothing wrong with that.

 41. Pampering Yourself

 Whether you filed on time or missed the deadline and filed late, tax time can be stressful.
 If you have some tension to work out, you may want to use some of your refund to reward yourself for getting it all done.
 You could get a massage to help release tension in your shoulders, or splurge on a day at the spa.

 While your tax return may feel like “free money,” it’s really your money given back to you by the government.
 Uncle Sam was merely holding on to it for a while.
 It’s yours, so it can be a good idea to be smart with it.

 If you are interested in investing the money, you may want to investigate the benefits of the SoFi Invest® brokerage platform.
 This account lets you invest your tax refund in multiple ways, without having to pay commission.
 You don’t need a lot of money to get started either.
 You can begin building a portfolio with as little as $5.

 Choose how you want to invest.

-This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
+Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.